BradleyCulley/bradleyculley.github.io/_posts/2025-01-05-the-demon-haunted-world.md

 <p>
     Personally getting arrested for a cause is perhaps emblematic of Sagan more generally.
     He was an Ivy League professor.
 UChicago, Harvard, Cornell, cutting-edge astrophysics research, over 600 scientific publications, and more than 20 books, including a Pulitzer Prize-winning one.
     He was also a wildly successful mainstream popular culture figure.
-He wrote the novel for the highly successful and Hugo Award-winning film "Contact", and created and hosted the wildly popular TV show "Cosmos", which won two Emmy awards and a Peabody Award.
+He wrote the novel for the highly successful and Hugo Award-winning film <i>Contact</i>, and created and hosted the wildly popular TV show "Cosmos", which won two Emmy awards and a Peabody Award.
 And so on.
 </p>

 <p>